Young Widow: Production

 The film was originally directed by William Dieterle who left after filming began.
 He was replaced by Andre de Toth who then left reportedly due to a case of strep throat.
 He was replaced in turn by Edwin L. Marin.

-The film went over budget by $600,000 and was a box office failure.
+Despite common belief that "Young Widow" was a flop at the box office it actually did respectable business.
+According to Variety, "Young Widow just about broke even at $1,500,00 in domestic rentals."
+The filming of the production went over budget by $600,000, thus failing to make a profit.

+Release

-ReleaseYoung Widow was released March 1, 1946.
+Young Widow was released March 1, 1946.